pdcherry/cherry-cv-public/Patrick-Cherry-resume.html.md

 Apr 2024 - Jan 2021

-- Tech Lead of Nov.
-2021 launch of Twist *Pan-Cancer Reference Standard*, an ISO-13485 synthetic control with 458 variants among 84 cancer-associated genes at six QC'd VAFs, plus a WT control, earning +$1M in revenue in year 1
+- Earning +$1M in revenue in year 1 as _Tech Lead_ of Twist *Pan-Cancer Reference Standard*, an ISO-13485 synthetic control with 458 variants among 84 cancer-associated genes at six QC'd VAFs, plus a WT control, launched Nov.
+2021
 - Identified and optimized compatible ddPCR assays using web scraping in `R` with `rvest` for cfDNA quality control
-- Used Python to author automated data / QC reports using `Jinja2` (with `CSS`) and `WeasyPrint`, documented on Jira
+- Automated data / QC reports with Python packages `Jinja2` (with `CSS`) and `WeasyPrint`, documented on Jira
 - Managed data and ran bioinformatic analyses on Illumina RNA & DNA seq using bash tools like: `awk`, `grep`, `wget`, `ssh`, `GATK`, BaseSpace CLI, `bwa`, `bedtools`, `samtools`, `vcftools`, `UMI-tools`/`fgbio`; Confluence documentation
-- Wrote original `SQL` queries for `Snowflake`-based database to answer production and business questions.
+- Answered production and business questions with original `SQL` queries for `Snowflake`-based database.